mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

    The workload executor MUST handle the case of a non-looping workload and it MUST terminate if the unified test runner completely executes the specified workload.

    If the unified test runner raises an error while executing the workload, the error MUST be reported using the same format as errors handled by the unified test runner, as described in the unified test runner specification under the ``loop`` operation.
-Errors handled by the workload executor MUST be included in the calculated (and reported) error count.
+The error MUST be appended to the ``errors`` array.

    If the unified test runner reports a failure while executing the workload, the failure MUST be reported using the same format as failures handled by the unified test runner, as described in the unified test runner specification under the ``loop`` operation.
-Failures handled by the workload executor MUST be included in the calculated (and reported) failure count.
-   If the driver's unified test runner is intended to handle all failures internally, failures that propagate out of the unified test runner MAY be treated as errors by the workload executor.
+The failure MUST be appended to either the ``failures`` array or, if the workload executor cannot distinguish between errors and failures, the ``errors`` array.

 #.
 Upon receipt of the termination signal, MUST instruct the
    unified test runner to stop looping, as defined in the unified test format.

 #.
 MUST wait for the unified test runner to finish executing.

 #.
 MUST use the unified test runner to retrieve the following
    entities by name from the entity map, if they are set:

-   * ``iterations``: the number of iterations that the workload executor performed over the looped operations.
-If the iteration count was not reported by the test runner, such as because the respective option was not specified in the test scenario, the workload executor MUST use ``-1`` as the number of iterations.
+   * ``iterations``: The number of iterations that the workload executor performed over the looped operations.
+If set, this value MUST be assigned to the workload executor's ``numIterations`` variable.
+Note that this entity may be unset if the workload's ``loop`` operation did not specify ``storeIterationsAsEntity``.

-   * ``successes``: the number of successful operations that the workload executor performed over the looped operations.
-If the iteration count was not reported by the test runner, such as because the respective option was not specified in the test scenario, the workload executor MUST use ``-1`` as the number of successes.
+   * ``successes``: The number of successful operations that the workload executor performed over the looped operations.
+If set, this value MUST be assigned to the workload executor's ``numSuccesses`` variable.
+Note that this entity may be unset if the workload's ``loop`` operation did not specify ``storeSuccessesAsEntity``.

-   * ``errors``: array of documents describing the errors that occurred while the workload executor was executing the operations.
+   * ``errors``: Array of documents describing the errors that occurred while the workload executor was executing the operations.
+If set, any documents in this array MUST be appended to the workload executor's ``errors`` array.
+Note that this entity may be unset if the workload's ``loop`` operation did not specify ``storeErrorsAsEntity``.

-   * ``failures``: array of documents describing the failures that occurred while the workload executor was executing the operations.
+   * ``failures``: Array of documents describing the failures that occurred while the workload executor was executing the operations.
+If set, any documents in this array MUST be appended to the workload executor's ``failures`` array.
+Note that this entity may be unset if the workload's ``loop`` operation did not specify ``storeFailuresAsEntity``.

-   * ``events``: array of documents describing the command and CMAP events that occurred while the workload executor was executing the operations.
+   * ``events``: Array of documents describing the command and CMAP events that occurred while the workload executor was executing the operations.
+If set, and documents in this array MUST be appended to the workload executor's ``events`` array.
+Note that this entity may be unset if the workload's client entity did not specify ``storeEventsAsEntities``.

-   If the driver's unified test format does not distinguish between errors and failures, and reports one but not the other, the workload executor MUST set the non-reported entry to the empty array.
+#.
+MUST write the ``events``, ``errors``, and ``failures`` variables to a JSON
+   file named ``events.json`` in the current working directory (i.e. directory from where the workload executor is being executed).
+The data written MUST be an object with the following fields:

+   - ``events``: Array of event objects (e.g. observed command or CMAP events).
+     Per the unified test format, each object is expected to have a ``name`` string field and an ``observedAt`` numeric field, in addition to any other fields specific to the event's type.

+   - ``errors``: Array of error objects.
+Per the unified test format, each object is expected to have an ``error`` string field and a ``time`` numeric field.

+   - ``failures``: Array of failure objects.
+Per the unified test format, each object is expected to have an ``error`` string field and a ``time`` numeric field.

+   Note that is possible for some or all of these arrays to be empty if the corresponding data was not reported by the unified test runner and the test runner did not propagate an error or failure (which would then be reported by the workload executor).

 #.
 MUST calculate the aggregate counts of errors (``numErrors``) and failures
    (``numFailures``) from the error and failure lists.
 If the errors or